ggozad/jarn.xmpp.core/README.rst

 Credits
 =======

+* The UI was designed and implemented by Denys Mishunov.
 * Most of this work was done using the 10% time available to `Jarn AS`_ employees for the development of open-source projects.

 .. _XEP-0071: http://xmpp.org/extensions/xep-0071.html